 EU Law @ Liverpool also provides vital information and analysis on Brexit developments to the public and the media, through a dedicated website, Twitter account, YouTube channel (which gained millions of views before and after the referendum), media appearances and online and in-person public Q&As (see Brexit Activities).

-The Co-Directors welcome enquiries from academics, policymakers, stakeholders and media interested in working with the Unit in all of its research areas, including in relation to the Brexit debate.
-Contact: Dr Stephanie Reynolds or Dr Samantha Currie, EU Law @ Liverpool Co-Directors.
+The unit welcomes enquiries from academics, policymakers, stakeholders and the media interested in working with the unit across in any of its research areas, including in relation to the Brexit debate.
+Contact Dr Stephanie Reynolds, Director of EU Law @ Liverpool (email: firstname.lastname@example.org).
 For media enquiries, please contact the University Press Office.

 For up-to-date information on our activities visit our dedicated website: The UK and Europe: Living Togther Apart.

 Learn more about our internationally recognised research output.

 Discover more about our researchers and their interests

 Advancing a critical understanding of the European Union, its institutions and values, constitutional principles and substantive policy fields.